MARS-Group-HAW/esida-db/README.md

     $ docker-compose start|stop

-The ESIDA DB is available at [http://localhost/](http://localhost/) - though it is empty at the moment and not everything works.
+The Data Hub is available at [http://localhost/](http://localhost/) - though it is empty at the moment and not everything works.
 To set it up follow these steps:

 Enter the Docker container (Docker GUI CLI or `$ docker-compose exec esida bash`) and run the following commands.
 Those are only required to be run after the first setup.

     $ flask create-db          # setup required database columns
-    $ python esida-cli.py init # import region/district shape files into db
+    $ python esida-cli.py init # import Tanzania region/district shape files into db |OR|
+    $ python esida-cli.py load <path-to-shape-file> # import hierarchical prepared regions (see above)

 After that you can load the different parameters by key into the database: